 The Sierra Nevada Mountains are called the “Range of Light” which comes most into play at sunrise and sunset.
-A reflective glow from the setting sun makes the stunning peaks seem to be “lighted” while we are camping in the shadows of a canyon.
-Waiting for the sky to darken, we watch for the 1st planet or star to appear and will call out – “Star light, star bright”….do you know the rest of this traditional rhyme?….
+A reflective glow from the setting sun “lights” the majestic peaks while we are camping in the deepening shadows of a canyon.
+Waiting for the sky to darken, we watch for the 1st planet or star to appear and call out – “Starlight, star bright”….do you know the rest of this traditional rhyme?….

 USA Today, June 2016, reported that “Light pollution now blocks the Milky Way galaxy in the night sky for nearly 80% of Americans and more than one-third of the world….”

 Sadly, the city lights of Las Vegas have begun their encroachment on the night sky – even in Death Valley.
 We have seen the faint glow of Las Vegas along the horizon at times when in the Funeral Mountain Range on the eastern side of the National Park.